Bo and Me

 “You know, I was just kind of joking with him.
 Like that I knew it was going to happen, that’d he’d win.
 Well, if you look at the video, the guy says ‘the closest vote in the history of the Heisman Trophy, the winner from Auburn University, Bo Jackson.’
 And what does he do?’
 He stands up, turns around and shakes my hand.”

-Then we got another no, again from your business manager, but more emphatic.
-By this point it was just comical.
-But I still held out hope and when I interviewed Mike Hubbard three days ago, and he told me that he would call you, or email you, and he did, and right, everything made sense again.
+Then we got another “no,” again from your business manager, but more emphatic this time.
+By this point it was comical.
+But I still held out hope, and when I interviewed Mike Hubbard three days ago, and he told me that he would call you, or email you, everything made sense again.

 Never heard anything.
 I took my recorder to the Arkansas game anyway.
 I met a guy who graduated in ’85.
 He was telling me stories.
-He had his 12 year old son there.
-I asked him if he knew who Bo Jackson was.
+He had his 12-year-old son there.
+I asked the kid if he knew who Bo Jackson was.
 “The greatest player ever,” he said.

 “I’m not so sure.”

-This is where Pat Dye is going to tell me that Cam Newton is a great football player but that he’s no Bo Jackson, and that’ll be the end of it and I’ll be able to get back to writing an article better than anybody (who hasn’t’ been able to interview him) has ever written about Bo.
+This is where Pat Dye is going to tell me that Cam Newton is a great football player, but that he’s no Bo Jackson, and that’ll be the end of it.
+I’ll have to get back to actually writing an article better than anybody (who hasn’t’ been able to interview him) has ever written about Bo.

 “… Cameron Newton is as much a freak as Bo Jackson was.
 And, boy, that’s right now.
 What you’re looking at every Saturday right now.”

 The beat reporters got what they needed and started filing out.
 Cam was about to leave.
 We were the only ones left in the room.
 I reminded his handler that I was the guy writing the story on Bo Jackson and that I’ll just take a second.
-He’d already spent half an hour humbly deflecting questions about his overnight status update as the by-a-mile frontrunner for the Heisman, which Atlanta-Journal Constitution columnist and CBS college football commentator Tony Barnhart was only too eager contribute to last night.
-I wasn’t able to stalk an interview out of Bo Jackson after the Arkansas game – the Tigerettes I scared while lurking hopefully outside the player’s entrance (his daughter Morgan is a Tigerette) told me that “Morgan and her dad have already left” (and nobody catches Bo from behind) – but I did manage to run Tony Barnhart down as he hurried back inside the stadium, presumably to type up his …not since Bo Jackson notes on Newton for a Monday column.
+He’d already spent half an hour humbly deflecting questions about his overnight status update as the by-a-mile front-runner for the Heisman, a new narrative that Atlanta-Journal Constitution columnist and CBS college football commentator Tony Barnhart was only too happy to help shape last night.
+I wasn’t able to stalk an interview out of Bo Jackson after the Arkansas game, and Lord knows I tried.
+His daughter is a Tigerette.
+I found some of her friends.
+I told them what I was doing.
+They stared, then walked away.
+But I did manage to run down Tony Barnhart as he hustled back inside the stadium, presumably to type up his “Not since Bo Jackson…” notes on Cam for a Monday column.
 I shouted his name.
-He turned around.
+He turned around, gave me five minutes.

 “So you saw him play,” I said.
 “Tell me about him.”